Da-Fecto/ProcessPageListerUrls/README.md

 # ProcessPageListerUrls

-Create links to specific ListerPages with predefined selector settings.
+Create links to specific ListerPages with predefined selector, column and sort settings.

 ### What the Module does